 Depression Misdiagnosis

-If you’re particularly troubled by your symptoms, or you’ve tried the lifestyle changes, and things still don’t improve, I recommend visiting your doctor for a blood test.
+If you’re particularly troubled by your symptoms, or you’ve tried the recommended lifestyle changes, and things still don’t improve, I recommend visiting your doctor and asking for a blood test.

 From what I understand from the many discussions I’ve had recently, it can be a bit of a battle and even a post-code lottery as to whether your doctor will test for low testosterone, especially if you’re under 40.

-From the people I’ve spoken t, it seems common for doctors to prescribe men anti-depressants when displaying symptoms of depression and anxiety, not to offer a blood test.
-Unfortunately, this seems to be common for menopausal women, too, especially if they display symptoms before age 45.
+From the people I’ve spoken to, it seems common for doctors to prescribe men with anti-depressants when experiencing symptoms of depression and anxiety but not to offer a blood test.
+Unfortunately, this seems to be common for menopausal people, too, especially if they display symptoms before age 45.

 However, you know your body, and you will instinctively know if there’s something wrong.
 Do your research, stick to your guns, and, if necessary, get a second opinion.
 As with most things, awareness is key to making changes…